Chart Color Schemes

 AreaSearch assessment of residential development activity positions Murarrie among the top 25% of areas assessed nationwide

-Murarrie has seen approximately 27 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 136 homes were approved, with an additional 3 approved so far in FY-26.
-On average, 4.4 people have moved to the area for each dwelling built over these five financial years.
+Murarrie saw approximately 27 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
+Between financial years FY-21 and FY-25, around 136 homes were approved, with an additional 24 approved in FY-26.
+On average, 4.3 people moved to the area per dwelling built over these five years.

-This demand outpaces supply, potentially influencing prices and competition among buyers.
-New properties are constructed at an average expected cost of $434,000, indicating a focus on the premium market with high-end developments.
-In FY-26, commercial approvals totalled $20.8 million, suggesting balanced commercial development activity.
-Building activity shows 19.0% detached houses and 81.0% medium to high-density housing, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+This demand outpaces supply, potentially driving up prices and increasing buyer competition.
+Developers focus on premium market with new properties constructed at an average expected cost of $434,000.
+In FY-26, commercial approvals totalled $20.8 million, indicating balanced commercial development activity.
+New building activity shows 19.0% detached houses and 81.0% medium to high-density housing, reflecting affordability requirements and lifestyle shifts.

 Frequently Asked Questions - Development